 In 1946, General Jacob Devers, commander of the Army Ground Forces, commissioned Chief Whiting to “organize a band that will carry into the grassroots of our country the story of our magnificent Army, its glorious traditions and achievements.”
-As a result, the First Combat Infantry Band became the Army Ground Forces Band—and performed in the nation’s capital and toured extensively in the United States and Europe.
-In 1950, the Army Ground Forces became the Army Field Forces, consequently changing the band’s name to The United States Army Field Band.
+The First Combat Infantry Band became The Army Ground Forces Band, and performed in the nation’s capital and toured extensively around the United States.
+The Army Ground Forces became the Army Field Forces in 1948, and consequently the band’s name was changed to The United States Army Field Band in 1950.

 Although these early years brought many name changes, the band’s mission never wavered.
 The Musical Ambassadors of the Army maintain this mission by bringing the American Soldier and a diverse musical repertoire to local, national, and international audiences.

 The Field Band continually demonstrates its ability to change in meeting operational challenges.
 The development of various performing components has enhanced the band’s mission throughout the past six decades.